Rodents and Rodent Control

 Using Rodent Traps

-It is critical to choose the right sized trap.
+Choosing the right size trap is critical for trapping rodents.
 Inspect for signs of rat activity or mice activity.
-If you have rats, and choose mice traps the traps would be too small (the trapping mechanism would not be sufficient for a rat).
-If you have mice, and choose rat traps, the traps would be too large (not sensitive enough to trigger the trap) for the body weight of a mouse.
+If you have rats and select mice traps the traps would be too small (the trapping mechanism would not be sufficient for a rat).
+If you have mice and choose rat traps, the traps would be too large (not sensitive enough to trigger the trap) for the body weight of a mouse.

 One of the ways to tell the difference between rats or mice are their feces.
 View House Mouse, Norway Rats, and Roof Rats to read more about their identification and differences.
 If you have mice, you will discover a lot of droppings.
 They look like small beads.